cskardon/gsummit2023/README.md

         - If you are using Neo4j Desktop, you will need to ensure that both GDS and APOC are added to any graph you create.
 Installation instructions can be found [here](https://neo4j.com/docs/desktop-manual/current/).
     2. [Neo4j Sandbox](https://sandbox.neo4j.com/) use a "Blank Sandbox"

-2. Open Neo4j Browser and run the [`load-all-data.cypher`](https://raw.githubusercontent.com/cskardon/gsummit2023/main/cypher/load-all-data.cypher) script from the code directory above.
+2. Open Neo4j Browser and run the [`load-all-data.cypher`](https://raw.githubusercontent.com/cskardon/gsummit2023/main/cypher/load-all-data.cypher) script from the cypher directory above.
 You can copy & paste the complete code into the Neo4j Browser query window.

 3. After the script has finished loading, you can check your data model.
 Run the command `CALL apoc.meta.subGraph({labels:['OperationalPoint', 'OperationalPointName', 'POI']})` in your Browser query window.
 It should look like the following (maybe yours is a bit more mixed up):